-If you’ve never been to Bosnia and Herzegovina, you may not have sampled the Balkan country’s distinctive coffee.
+If you have never been to Bosnia and Herzegovina, you may not have sampled the Balkan country’s distinctive coffee.
 But that’s a shame because Bosnian coffee is strong, dark, and slightly sweet — the perfect afternoon pick-me-up or morning delight!

 Luckily, you can try this unique form of coffee in the comfort of your own home.
 We’ll show you how this type of coffee came about and how to recreate it in your kitchen!